 Digiplex recently announced a partnership with a heating and cooling supplier in Sweden to the benefit of thousands of local homes.

-Renewable energy sources and ‘green data centres’ have been discussed in data centre circles for many years, but the approach to reuse what would be normally wasted is a relatively new topic.
+Renewable energy sources and ‘green data centers’ have been discussed in data center circles for many years, but the approach to reuse what would be normally wasted is a relatively new topic.

-“Every time we browse the Internet, stream a TV series or use the cloud, a process starts in a data centre.
-If that data centre is a power-hungry fossil fuel-fired one that releases excess heat into the atmosphere, we as individuals are contributing to climate change.
-At DigiPlex we are very proud to lead the industry by using the excess heat from our Stockholm data centre to heat thousands of households,” says Eckhoff.
+“Every time we browse the Internet, stream a TV series or use the cloud, a process starts in a data center.
+If that data center is a power-hungry fossil fuel-fired one that releases excess heat into the atmosphere, we as individuals are contributing to climate change.
+At DigiPlex we are very proud to lead the industry by using the excess heat from our Stockholm data center to heat thousands of households,” says Eckhoff.